jawah/niquests/docs/user/advanced.rst

     print(resp.status_code)

 When you are using the prepared request flow, keep in mind that it does not take into account the environment.
-This can cause problems if you are using environment variables to change the behaviour of requests.
+This can cause problems if you are using environment variables to change the behaviour of niquests.
 For example: Self-signed SSL certificates specified in ``REQUESTS_CA_BUNDLE`` will not be taken into account.
 As a result an ``SSL: CERTIFICATE_VERIFY_FAILED`` is thrown.
 You can get around this behaviour by explicitly merging the environment settings into your session::